mouseless/json-concepts/buildrjs/specs/01-basics/00-basics.md

 ## About Specifications

-Every specification introduces a feature of JSON Concepts.
-In every schema there will be one or more cases to clearly define the feature.
+Every specification introduces a feature of JSON Concepts and there will be one or more cases to clearly define the feature.
 Just like above examples, there will be a sample concepts file and a sample schema to demonstrate that case.